 How we see the world, the technical term is “structural interpretation” determines how we act and engage it.
 It also largely determines the results that we get in life.
 If we see others as untrustworthy and out to get us, we will behave differently than if we see others as trusting and helpful.
 Similarly, if we see ourselves as, say, not “good enough”; or “better than others”—we will behave differently than if we see ourselves as “enough” or “one of the boys/gals.”

 Many of my clients are very high-performing professionals whose work ethic is stunning.
 They work hard and produce extraordinary results.
 However, they are often not having much fun; they are stressed, they ignore other important parts of their lives, and they are burned out.
 It doesn’t take much digging to discover that they—at the very core of their beings—don’t believe they are good enough.
 The only way they know how to fight that feeling is to work all the time.
 The irony, or the tragedy, is that no amount of work will satiate that story.
-If they never learn to change their interpretation of themselves, no matter what they accomplish in life, they will never be good enough.
+If they never learn to change their interpretation of themselves, no matter what they accomplish in life, they will never see themselves as good enough.

 The third area of coaching then is to sniff out those structural interpretations that don’t work for you and shift them to interpretations that do.

 In truth, we can’t tease these three aspects of coaching out separately; they are each connected to the other.
-You can have a doctorate in the techniques (skill) of apologizing, for example, but if you’re unable to be vulnerable (behavior) or you’re walking around with a belief (way of thinking) that you are better than others, you won’t be uttering many apologies.
+You can have a doctorate in the techniques (skill) of apologizing, for example, but if you’re unable to be vulnerable (behavior) or you’re walking around with a belief (way of thinking) that you are better than others, you won’t be uttering many effective apologies.

 Doing the impossible becomes possible when you master the skills, develop the appropriate behaviors, and replace self-sabotaging ways of thinking with more effective and powerful ways.